-After serving the IFC as a fellow, Nicole’s eager passion and interest in impact finance and international development has led Nicole to her position with the Impact Finance Center as Executive/ Development Assistant.
-Nicole works at the intersection of development, events, and special projects keeping the Impact Finance Center on track with respect to its donors and clients.
+A former IFC Fellow, Nicole now works at the intersection of development, events, and special projects keeping Impact Finance Center on track with respect to its donors and clients.
 She also devotes significant attention to operations and event management.
 She received her B.A. in Political Science at Carleton University in Ottawa, Canada and her M.A. at the Josef Korbel School of International Studies in Global Finance, Trade, and Economic Development with a business certificate in Corporate Social Responsibility.
 Her passion to help others comes from her experiences from living overseas in Africa, Canada, and volunteering in Central America.

+Dr. Stephanie Gripne is an academic entrepreneur, impact investor, researcher, educator & the creative force behind Impact Finance Center and CO Impact Days and Initiative.
+Stephanie founded Impact Finance Center in 2012.
 Stephanie is the creative force behind the Impact Finance Center.
-As an academic entrepreneur, philanthropic advisor, researcher, and educator in the field of impact investing, Stephanie sets the vision and provides leadership for the entire organization while focusing on business development, client engagement, and industry thought leadership through her research, writing, and speaking.
+Stephanie sets the vision and provides leadership for the entire organization while focusing on business development, client engagement, and industry thought leadership through her research, writing, and speaking.
 For Dr. Gripne’s full bio and CV, click here.

 Jennifer Kelly, Writer-Editor

 Jennifer is a marketing communications professional with more than 20 years of experience helping nonprofits and for-profits achieve their goals and communicate their brand.
-As a grant writer and editor for IFC, she brings deep knowledge of diverse sectors with special interest in education, arts and culture, and social justice.
-Her clients have included the Colorado Education Initiative, Breakthrough Kent Denver, More Than Me, KIPP Colorado Schools, the Museum of Contemporary Art Denver, Tremendous Hearts, and the Art Students League of Denver, among others.
-Jennifer is a graduate of Haverford College with an M.F.A. from USC’s School of Cinema-Television.
+As a writer and editor for IFC, she brings deep knowledge of diverse sectors with special interest in education, arts and culture, and social justice.
+Jennifer is a graduate of Haverford College with an M.F.A. from the University of Southern California.

-For the past two years Greg has provided guidance to the Impact Finance Center in the areas of operations, team dynamics, and leadership development.
-Outside of IFC Greg advises small businesses and startups on successful growth, managing competing personalities, and staying sane in the face of entrepreneurial challenges.
+Since 2012, Greg has provided guidance to Impact Finance Center in the areas of operations, team dynamics, and leadership development.
+Outside of IFC, Greg advises small businesses and startups on successful growth, managing competing personalities, and staying sane in the face of entrepreneurial challenges.
 Greg was the John E. Jeuck Distinguished Fellow at the University of Chicago’s Graduate School of Business where earned his M.B.A. with High Honors.

 Nicole Bagley, Senior Advisor